For students studying an instrument or voice: Private and group instruction on the interpretation and performance of repertoire and technique.

 Grades will be allotted by the instructor on the basis of weekly progress in the various aspects of the course, and on performance level exhibited over the course of the semester.
 The instructor and student will discuss the student’s progress and performance level at regular intervals (minimum three times) during the semester, so that the student is aware of his/her current standing and what is expected.
 No single evaluation will be worth more than 40% of the final grade (please see Douglas College’s evaluation policy).
 The following is a sample grade breakdown:

 25% Technical progress

 Up to 10% of the total mark will be deducted for unfulfilled participation.
 The following explains the grading calculation:

-- 1% is deducted for each absence from required concerts and recitals.
+- 1% is deducted for each absence from the Arts at One concert series.

 - 1% is deducted for each hour of absence from studio pod classes.

 - 1% is added for each performance and/or accompaniment.
 This addition will only offset marks that have been deducted.

 The successful performance student will be able to interpret and perform repertoire of an appropriate level, and demonstrate technical requirements as outlined in the Course Content.

 The successful composition student will be able to demonstrate compositional skills as outlined in the Course Content.